1. Set the Tone: Meet with Your Rep ASAP

 2. Help Them Get Set Up

 Some of these suggestions will seem elementary, but everyone has to start somewhere!
 Just think about how you may have learned your simple powers of 10 from the Schoolhouse Rock song, “My Hero Zero.”
 It may seem easy now, but back then it was hard!
-Every little bit of help you can provide to your sales rep will make your collaboration more successful.
+Every little bit of help you can provide to your sales rep will make your collaboration more successful, this is the key to to any revenue growth formula.

 Here are some things you can assist them with early on: